ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 } bool;

 struct {
-  MembershipStyle membership_style;
+    bool fixed_membership;
+    bool parent_dependant;
-  Uri parent_room_uri<V>;
+    Uri parent_room<V>;
     bool multi_device;
+    optional uint32 max_clients;
+    optional uint32 max_users;
+    bool pseudonyms_allowed;
     bool persistent_room;
-  ...
+    Component policy_components<V>;
 } BaseRoomPolicy;

+BaseRoomPolicy BaseRoomData;
+BaseRoomPolicy BaseRoomUpdate;
 ~~~

+If `pseudonyms_allowed` is true, clients in the MLS group are free to use pseudonymous identifiers in their MLS credentials.
+Otherwise the policy of the room is that "real" long-term identifiers are required in MLS credentials in the room's corresponding MLS group.

-If persistent_room is false, the room will be automatically inaccsessible when the corresponding MLS group is destroyed (when there are no clients in the group).
+If `persistent_room` is false, the room will be automatically inaccsessible when the corresponding MLS group is destroyed (when there are no clients in the group).
-If persistent_room is true, the room policy will remain and a client whose user has appropriate authorization can create a new MLS group for the same room.
+If `persistent_room` is true, the room policy will remain and a client whose user has appropriate authorization can create a new MLS group for the same room.

-## Delivery and Read notifications, Pseudonyms
+Finally, the other policy components that are relevant to this room are listed in the `policy_components` vector, including the `roles_list` and `preauth_list` components (if present).

+# Other policy components

+## Status Notifications component

+Delivery and Read notifications are a very popular feature of instant messaging systems, but also can leak private information such as the online status of participants.
+Such status notifications can also consume a large amount of resources, especially in large rooms.

 ~~~
 enum {